 He comes from an international background, which is the fabric and foundation of his adventurous spirit.
 Like André, his grand uncle, he is the offspring of old Russian and German aristocratic lineage.
 Mark grew up in Pakistan, Israel, Indonesia, Thailand and United State.
 His university years included lectures on law, philosophy, history, and film in both Germany and California following which he spent time in Japan, India, Sikkim, Nepal, and Tibet.
 His other interests include literature, sailing, mountain climbing, skiing, and great wine, sake, spirits and food.

-Michael began his career as an editor, and his feature film credits include Never Cry Wolf, Mishima, and Amadeus, for which he was nominated for an Academy Award and won the ACE award for Best Feature Editing.
+Michael Chandler is an Academy Award-nominated and BAFTA winning editor and filmmaker, working in non-fiction and fiction film.
+The films Michael has worked on have won numerous awards including his film Knee Deep which won four Best Documentary Awards, including the prestigious Maysles Brothers Award, and aired on PBS Independent Lens.
+Additional credits include Never Cry Wolf, Mishima, and Amadeus, for which he was nominated for an Academy Award and won the ACE award for Best Feature Editing.
 He has written and edited the documentaries Freedom on My Mind (Academy Nomination, Sundance Grand Jury Prize), Yosemite: The Fate of Heaven (Emmy Award), and Can't It Be Anyone Else?, for which he received the Christopher Humanitarian Award and the ACE Award for Best Documentary Editing.
-Michael's editing credits include Waldo Salt: A Screenwriter's Journey (Academy Nomination), The Squires of San Quentin (Academy Nomination), Xtreme: Sports to Die For (HBO, America Undercover) and Moses Pendleton Presents Moses Pendleton.
-Michael served as consulting editor, co-editor and co-writer on the Oscar-nominated The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers (IDFA Special Jury Award, National Board of Review, Freedom of Expression Award) and consulting editor on Archeology of Memory: Villa Grimaldi (Audience Award, Mill Valley, Special Jury Award, Mendocino) and Trimpin, The Sound of Invention (Cinema Eye Spotlight Nomination).
+Michael's editing credits include Waldo Salt: A Screenwriter's Journey (Academy Nomination), The Squires of San Quentin (Academy Nomination), Michael served as consulting editor, co-editor and co-writer on the Oscar-nominated The Most Dangerous Man in America: Daniel Ellsberg and the Pentagon Papers (IDFA Special Jury Award, National Board of Review, Freedom of Expression Award).

 INCLUDING CINEMATOGRAPHY BY